kyamagu/js-graph-annotator/README.md

     next_node = annotator.getNextNode()

-Return an index of next node to annotate.
+Return an index of the next node to annotate.
 When finished, return null.

 __getGraph__ Get the current graph.

     graph = annotator.getGraph()

-After annotation is completed, each node gets a position field filled.
+Return the current graph.
+After annotation is completed, each node gets a position field filled with (x,y) coordinates of the node.
 Use `getNextNode()` to check whether if there is a pending node to annotate.